CaditosDeyes/FunctionsLinux/README.md

 # FunctionsLinux
-This is functions to Linux
+These are some functions for Linux in C++